SAP-samples/teched2022-IN280/exercises/ex2/ex22/readme.md

 # Activate alerts for deployment exceptions of integration artifacts

-In this exercise, you will activate the alerting for a particular Cloud Integration service to get an alert once a deployment exception happens.
-This exercise is only required if you want to perform all configurations yourself.
+In this exercise, you will activate the **monitoring** and the **alerting** of integration exceptions for a particular Cloud Integration service.
+*This exercise is only required if you want to perform all configurations yourself.*

-#### Prequisites:
+#### Prerequisites:

 - You are in *Integration & Exception Monitoring* and have your *Cloud Integration service* in scope